tryphe/trader/doc/commands.md

 Formatting
 ----------
 Commands are text arguments with spaces in between.
-If you setup the bash aliases in README.md, You can call them with `<exchange> <command>`.
+If you setup the bash aliases in README.md, you can call them with `<exchange> <command>`.
 If not, you can use `trader-cli <exchange> <command>`.
 If you want to give the bot bulk commands, put them in `<config_dir>/in.txt` and save the file, one command per line.
 `<required> [optional=default_value]`

 A note about markets